Table of Contents

 - Photoshop templates and scripts for photo editing

+You can also sell your video classes on your Sellfy store.
+This way you’ll avoid the intermediary fees of the skill-sharing platforms.
 Read this blog post to get inspired by more digital products to sell online.

 - Model and designer Flicka Elisa posts fashion photos on her Instagram profile and sells Lightroom Presets named after famous style icons.

+Think beyond wall art and photo books.
 Today, you can sell literally anything that looks great with your photo on it.

-Some places where to sell your photo products:
+:Some places where you can sell photo products

-- Facebook is a good place to start selling your photo products – create a business page for your product or brand, invite your contacts to like it and ask them to spread the word.
+- Facebook is a good place to start selling your photo products.
+Create a business page for your product or brand, invite your contacts to like it, and ask them to spread the word.
 Facebook also has an online marketplace where you can buy and sell products right in the app.

-- Etsy is suitable for selling not only handmade items but also digital artwork like digital posters, wedding invitation templates, postcards, etc.
+- Etsy is suitable for selling not only handmade items but also digital artwork like posters, wedding invitation templates, postcards, etc.

 - Fine Art America is a marketplace specialized for original art, photo prints, home decor, etc.